 When Are Med School Applications Due?

 AMCAS medical school applications open in May.
-You are able to submit your application at the end of May or early June, depending on the year.
-The first round of applications are submitted to medical schools at the end of June.
+You can submit your application at the end of May or early June, depending on the year.
+The first round of applications is submitted to medical schools at the end of June.
 Depending on the school, applications close between October and December.

 However, while these are the technical due dates, they are far from ideal.
 We consider September too late to submit your primary application.